UnquietCode/JState/README.md

 possible to route a transition request based on your own logic.
 You can even provide a callback which will fire when a sequence of states is matched.

+This is library is a continuation of work done for [Enum State Machine](https://github.com/UnquietCode/Enum-State-Machine).
-While the original project only suppoted enums, this version allows any type which implements `State` to be used.
-There is also a `ReflectiveStateMachine` worth checking out.
+While the original project only suppoted enums, this version allows any type to potentially be used.
+In addition to the `EnumStateMachine` there is also a `ReflectiveStateMachine` worth checking out.

 All of the methods which modify, transition, or inquire about the state are synchronized, allowing multiple threads access to the same state machine.
 However, to avoid unpredictable behavior, it is